pynufft/pynufft/README.md

 Version 0.3.3.10 is a bug-fixed version.

-Experimental support for Python2.
-Some tests pass in Python2.7.15 but the full support for Python2 is pending.

 Remove the keyword async for compatibility reasons because Reikna has changed the keyword to async_.